VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/iOSAccessibilityHandbook.md

 In other words, materials here cover **everything one could ever need to know about accessibility on iOS**.

 ### Target Audience
 The project is dedicated to help *developers*, *designers*, *researchers* and so on — in other words, to *everyone working with accessibility* on iOS.
-There is **no commercial underlayment** and the only reason the project exists is to popularise the topic and to *share* relevant real-life experience of contributing *accessibility experts*.
+There is **no commercial underlayment** and the only reason the project exists is to popularise the topic and to *share* relevant real-life experience of contributing *accessibility professionals*.

 ### Featured
 @Links(visualStyle: detailedGrid) {